 As part of Australia’s COVID-19 Vaccination Program, we are pleased to be an approved vaccination provider for the COVID-19 vaccines for the Outer East of Melbourne and the wider community.
 We are providing COVID-19 vaccinations at our clinics in Ringwood, Kilsyth and Pakenham.

 Delivering Essential Services

 We are continuing to deliver our wide range of essential services that include:

 Allied Health Services: services for people with significant health compromises such as diabetes, pain, functional impairment or co-morbid conditions.

 Medical/Nursing Services: services include certain sexual and reproductive health services as well as health services for vulnerable clients such as refugees, homeless, youth, people with mental illness or Aboriginal and Torres Strait Islander people and other priority groups.

-Residential Services: services will continue for our Drug and Alcohol Residential Rehabilitation services and our Youth Residential Rehabilitation (Mental Health) services.
+Residential Services: services continue for our Drug and Alcohol Residential Rehabilitation services and our Youth Residential Rehabilitation (Mental Health) services.

-Needle and Syringe Exchange program: services will continue.
+Needle and Syringe Exchange Program: services continue.

 Clients will be contacted directly regarding any cancellations of appointments.

 To help reduce the risk of COVID-19 spreading in the community, our face-to-face group programs are limited until further notice.
 Some groups are continuing online via Zoom.